HANNALY/TESTER-S-PORTFOLIO/README.md

 I'm based in Warsaw, Poland but I'm active internationally.

-I’m currently finished learning manual testing and Java fundamentals
+I’m finished learning manual testing and Java fundamentals at Mate Academy

 In the future, I see myself as an Automation Tester.